-Welcome!
-This is the place to learn about Why There Are Words.
-Founded in 2010 by Peg Alford Pursell the literary reading series takes place every second Thursday of the month at Studio 333 at 333 Caledonia Street in Sausalito, CA, 7 PM, $10 donation at the door.
+Founded in 2010 by Peg Alford Pursell, Why There Are Words is a reading series that takes place every second Thursday at Studio 333, located at 333 Caledonia Street in Sausalito, CA. Doors open at 7 PM. $10 at the door.

-Don’t forget to subscribe to our newsletter announcing upcoming readings each month.
-(We never share your email with anyone!)
+Don’t forget to subscribe to our newsletter announcing upcoming readings each month, and do attend the readings!

 You can find us on

 To contact us, email whytherearewords AT gmail DOT com.
 Be patient!
 WTAW is a complete labor of love.